California CSLB Bonds

 What Is the Bond of Qualifying Individual?

-This bond is filed in the name of the qualifying individual (not the company) and runs alongside the standard $25,000 contractor license bond.
-Both must be active at all times for the license to remain in good standing.
+The BQI is filed in the name of the qualifying individual (not the company) and runs alongside the standard $25,000 contractor license bond.
+When required, both must be active at all times for the license to remain in good standing.

 ℹ️

 Not sure if you need this bond?
-If your RME or RMO owns 10% or more of the company, this bond is not required.
+If your RMO owns at least 10% of the voting stock or equity, they may apply for an exemption.
 Call us — we'll confirm your specific situation before you purchase.

 👤